markevans/dragonfly/README.md

 Using outside of rails, custom storage/processing/encoding/analysis, and more...
 --------------------------------------------------------------------------------
-Dragonfly is primarily a Rack app, the Rails part of it being nothing more than a separate layer on top of the main code, which means you can use it as a standalone app, or with Sinatra, Merb, etc.
+Dragonfly is primarily a Rack app, so you can use it as a standalone app, or with Sinatra, Merb, etc.

-It is intended to be highly customizable, and is not limited to images, but any data type that could suit on-the-fly processing/encoding.
+It's highly customizable, and works with any data type (not just images).

-For more info, consult the <a href="http://markevans.github.com/dragonfly">DOCUMENTATION</a>
+For more info, consult the <a href="http://markevans.github.com/dragonfly"><big><strong>DOCUMENTATION</strong></big></a>

 Issues
 ======